Can You File for Bankruptcy and Keep Your House?

 Under Chapter 7, if it’s determined you can’t pay your mortgage, then the bank will foreclose.
 The house will no longer be yours, and you’ll have to move out.
 You don’t make any more payments in most cases.

-Whether you stick with the payment plan or can’t, you are still responsible for paying your mortgage or you will lose your house.
+Whether you can or can’t stick with the payment plan, you are still responsible for paying your mortgage or you will lose your house.

 If You’re Behind on Your Mortgage Payments